Denver crime rates 'skyrocket' as policing decreases, Colorado think tank says in report

-Denver crime rates "skyrocketed" in recent years, while the number of uniformed officers and new admissions to prison decreased, according to a study from a Colorado think tank.
+As the number of uniformed officers per capita dwindled and public safety's share of city spending — although it remains to be the single biggest item — fell, Denver's crime rates skyrocketed, according to a new analysis from a think tank.

+Some 70 miles away, Colorado Springs had the opposite experience.
+Its crime rate decreased, as the number of uniformed officers rose in the same timeframe.

+The tale of these two cities might help explain why Colorado "become less safe" in the last decade, the Common Sense Institute postulated in a report that compared the "distinctly different trends in policing and police resources that have produced differing outcomes."

+"Of Colorado’s two largest cities, Denver and Colorado Springs, the rankings show that Denver ranks far worse in every crime category with the exception of arson," the report said.

+The report's authors sought to illustrate, by looking at the two cities, how prevailing public policies affect crime waves.

-According to FBI data used for the study, only three states had rising crime rates worse than Colorado's between 2019 and 2020.
+Noting Colorado's crime wave, the CSI report, which used FBI data, said only three states had worse soaring crime rates between 2019 and 2020.

+"Colorado has some challenges," said Paul Pazen, a former Denver Police chief who is one of the authors of the CSI report.

 "If we had similar types of problems in our education system," Pazen said, "then parents across the state would be demanding change."

+Advocates for reducing penalties argue that a tough-on-crime approach hasn't worked, and that systemic problems persist in the criminal justice system that have disproportionately snagged people of color.
+Some also maintain that crime should be viewed through the lens of public health, and the focus should be prevention, rather than intervention or interdiction.
+They also argue that stiff penalties for low-level offenses is counterproductive — they keep people in jail, with all the negative repercussions that entails.

 While the rising crime rate affects crime victims, it also leaves a financial burden on everyone, the report said.
-The 2022 "cost of crime" reached nearly $30 billion in Denver.
+Last year's "cost of crime" reached nearly $30 billion in Denver.
 At the 2010 rate of crime, the cost would have been $24.8 billion, 17% lower than in 2022.

-Cities where local leaders prioritize uniformed officers and law enforcement's budgets had lower crime rates, the report said.
+The report's central thesis is that cities where local leaders prioritized uniformed officers and law enforcement's budgets saw lower crime rates.

 In Colorado Springs, the number of uniformed officers per resident increased by 5.7% — from 154.2 to 163 per 100,000 residents — between 2010 and 2022.